ManuelDeLeon/viewmodel/vNext.md

 ></button>
 ```
 - Use ES5 properties.
 So instead of converting properties to functions that you can get by calling them without parameters (e.g. `vm.name()`) and setting them by passing a parameter (e.g. `vm.name('Paco')`), it would just make the property reactive and you would call and set them as regular properties (`var name = vm.name` and `vm.name = 'Paco'`)
 - The `if` binding would remove the element from the DOM and `visible` would leave it on the page.
-Right now they're synonyms and both leave the element on the page but with the style `display: none`
+Right now they're synonyms and both leave the element on the page but with the style `display: none`.
+The same would apply to `hidden`/`unless`.